 Being Paleo (or having any major dietary restrictions) is especially hard over the holidays, when people practically shove refined sugar and gluten in your face.
 Beat peer pressure with this dessert-y Paleo smoothie made with raw cacao powder, coconut oil, and a handful of your favorite berries.
 Pillsbury who?

 Persimmons, pomegranate, and cinnamon make this otherwise green, healthy blend super festive.
 And you can pour it into glasses for a few servings or spoon it from a bowl.
+The pomegranate is also full of vitamin C, making this smoothie an immunity-supporting breakfast during the time of the year when staying healthy is on everyone’s mind.

 Butternut squash isn’t just a roasted veggie side or soup.
 Oh She Glows’ Angela Liddon proves it’s also delicious in a smoothie with this creamy recipe that calls for butternut squash and spices and is sweetened with nature’s candy, dates.
 Liddon suggests it for a holiday-themed brunch (and we wholeheartedly agree).